Writing Skills Workshops

 Improve drafting and revision skills by learning to check for clarity and correctness in your academic writing.

-Celebrate National Novel Writing Month and connect with the muse in this fun and casual workshop.
+Celebrate National Poetry Month and connect with the muse in this fun and casual workshop.

 Develop a plan for writing a research paper and learn how to find and evaluate sources.